HSP

 Headset Profile supports simultaneous two-way (full-duplex) audio, but it does not support stereo audio.

 HSP can be used with devices other than phones.
-For example, a Bluetooth headset could be used with a Bluetooth-enabled PC and VoIP software to place an Internet phone call.
+For example, a Bluetooth headset or earbuds could be used with a Bluetooth-enabled tablet, computer, or TV.

 See: Bluetooth